scipy-conference/scipy_proceedings/papers/eric_ma/manuscript.rst

         # data cleaning operations go here
         ...
         return df

+``pandas-flavor`` has functionality that warns, at runtime, whether a ``DataFrame`` attribute has been overwritten by a custom function.
+Our test suite allows us to catch this issue before committing contributed code to the library.

 Underneath each data cleaning function, we are free to use both the imperative and functional APIs.
-What is exposed, though, is a functional and fluent API for the end-user.
+What is exposed, then, is a functional and fluent API for the end-user.

 Thanks to the ``pandas.DataFrame.query()`` API, symbolic evaluations are generally available in ``pyjanitor`` for filtering data.